zerkawei/Beef/BeefLsp/README.md

  - Put the .exe file somewhere on your path
  - In VS Code under the extensions tab click on the 3 dots and click on `Install from VSIX...` and select the `.vsix`
  - Open a Beef workspace folder and it should work

+ ## Linux
+ On linux the Lsp executeable is best left where it gets compiled to, as it needs a relative project structure around it.
+ There are 2 solutions to still make it work:
+ - Add the entire IDE/dist directory to the path
+ - Leave a script that calls the Lsp executeable with all input parameters in the path and name it the same as the executeable
+ `/home/User/Beef/IDE/dist/BeefLsp "$@"`

 ## FAQ
  - **How to edit project / workspace settings?**